Robert Sánchez

-Robert Lynch Sánchez (born 18 November 1997) is a Spanish professional footballer who plays as a goalkeeper for club Chelsea and the Spain national team.
+Robert Lynch Sánchez (born 18 November 1997) is a Spanish professional footballer who plays as a goalkeeper for club Como, on loan from club Chelsea.

+Sánchez played youth football in his native Spain for clubs including Cartagena and Levante before moving to English club Brighton & Hove Albion.
+He made his senior debut on loan at Forest Green Rovers, and also spent time on loan at Rochdale, before signing for Chelsea.
+He moved on loan to Italian club Como in 2026.

+Sánchez earned 2 international caps for Spain, and was a squad member at the UEFA Euro 2020.

 Club career

 Early life and career

 Sánchez was born in Cartagena, Region of Murcia.
-He was born to a Jamaican-English father and Spanish-French mother.
+He was born to a Jamaican-English father and a Spanish-French mother.
 He spent his early career playing locally with Escuela de Fútbol de Santa Ana, Cartagena and Ciudad Jardín before joining Levante in 2010.

 Brighton & Hove Albion

 Sánchez moved to England to sign for Brighton & Hove Albion at the age of 15, before signing his first professional contract in June 2015.
 He signed a new three-year contract with the club in April 2018.

 Loan spells

 In June 2018, Sánchez moved on loan to Forest Green Rovers for the 2018–19 season.
 He played in the opening game of the season making his debut away at Grimsby where Rovers won 4–1.
 Sánchez was recalled by parent club Brighton in January 2019 to provide cover as Albion's Mathew Ryan was called up for Australia for the Asian Cup.
 He made 17 appearances for Forest Green that season, all coming in the league.

 On 24 July 2019, Sánchez joined Rochdale on loan for the 2019–20 season.
 He made his debut for the club in a 3–2 away win over Tranmere Rovers.